B-Bajramovic/AlphaFold-Bioinformatics-BSc/Day2.md

 ### Step 0 before we get started

+To avoid running into permission error hell like yesterday, create an individual student folder inside your group folder.
+Name it by studentnumber.
+I do not have authorization on ALICE to solve permission errors (this year), so this is something we have to deal with for now.

+I copied all your work from Monday into a new folder called backup.
+For now the permission errors should be gone, and your AlphaFold output should be ready.
+However, not all jobs finished yet, so if you do not have output let me know.
+I will give you data to work with.

+---

 You will need to download some files today.
 This works differently if you cannot access MobaXterm.

 #### Mac/Linux users